Eric-Xu/Ruby/circle_TDD/README.md

 # Test

-Unit tests are written using the minitest/spec testing framework.
+Unit tests are written using the MiniTest::Spec testing framework packaged with Ruby 1.9+.
 To run all the tests:

     ruby circle_test.rb --verbose